-The Doctor of Philosophy in Biomedical Engineering is jointly offered by NJIT and the University of Medicine and Dentistry of New Jersey (UMDNJ).
-It offers advanced graduate education providing students with the skills necessary for careers in basic and applied research, as well as the intellectual foundation to provide leadership in academia and industry.
-This program emphasizes an integration of engineering and the life sciences to address complex problems Students are admitted to either institutions and receive the same degree with a joint diploma.
+NJIT, in collaboration with the Newark Health Science Campus of Rutgers University, offers a PhD program in biomedical engineering.
+The partnership between the two universities enhances collaborative approaches to research, access to facilities and resources, and networking opportunities.
+The NJIT/Rutgers joint doctoral program offers advanced graduate education, providing students with the skills necessary for careers in basic and applied research as well as the intellectual foundation to provide leadership in academia and industry.
+This program emphasizes an integration of engineering and the life sciences to address complex problems.
+Students are admitted to either institution and receive the same degree with a joint diploma.
 Course requirements are the same regardless of admission.
-The UMDNJ description of this program can be found at http://njms.umdnj.edu/gsbs/academic_programs/phd/bio_engineering/index.htm

 Aims of the Program

-This joint program builds upon the synergistic relationship between NJIT and UMDNJ.
-The physical proximity of the two institutions facilities access to courses, laboratories, libraries, and seminars, as well as blending scientific and clinical opportunities in education and research.
-In addition, the location of NJIT and UMDNJ in Newark promotes interaction with New Jersey's pharmaceutical and medical device industries and medical facilities.
-As the preparation for the Ph.D. involves an extensive research apprenticeship in the form of dissertation, the program is closely linked to the areas of biomedical engineering research at NJIT and UMDNJ.
+This joint program builds upon the synergistic relationship between NJIT and Rutgers University.
+The physical proximity of the two institutions facilitates access to courses, laboratories, libraries, and seminars, as well as blending scientific and clinical opportunities in education and research.
+In addition, the location of NJIT and Rutgers University in Newark promotes interaction with New Jersey's pharmaceutical and medical device industries and medical facilities.
+As the preparation for PhD involves an extensive research apprenticeship in the form of dissertation, the program is closely linked to the areas of biomedical engineering research at NJIT and the Newark Health Science Campus of Rutgers University.
 This research is clustered in the following areas.

-The program requires a minimum of 78 credits beyond the B.S. or 60 credits beyond an M.S. degree in biomedical engineering or closely related field.
-For the post MS student, 24 credits must be in advanced graduate level courses with 12 credits in biomedical engineering and 12 credits in life sciences.
-The post B.S. student must take an additional 18 credits in approved courses.
+Students entering the program with an MS degree must take 24 credits of course work in advanced graduate level with 12 credits in biomedical engineering and 12 credits in life sciences.
+The post B.S. student must take an additional 12 credits in approved courses.

-The remaining 36 credits are comprised of mentored dissertation research, in which the student demonstrate aptitude for independent research of publishable nature.
+After passing the qualifying exam, students continually register for dissertation credits, in which the students demonstrate aptitude for independent research of publishable nature under a faculty mentor, until successfully defending their dissertation topic.
 Individuals completing this degree are well-prepared for employment in academia, industry and government laboratories, or for post-doctoral study.

 Eligibility for the Program